tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 #### NixOS Configuration

 The subsequent steps in this section will help you install NixOS onto your new partitions.
 More information is available in the Installing section of the [NixOS manual](https://nixos.org/manual/nixos/stable/index.html#sec-installation-installing).
-Some changes to the configuration as described in that manual are needed for NixOS on M1 to work properly.
+Some changes to the configuration procedure as described in that manual are needed for NixOS on M1 to work properly.

 Mount the root partition, then the EFI system partition:
 ```